Bubble-Protocol/bubble-sdk/packages/client/README.md

 ### 1) Design an Access Control Contract

+For this example contract we'll define a contract that contains two private directories:
-Example contract that defines a public directory accessible to everyone, and a private directory accessible only to the contract owner and friends.
+1. Read/writable by the contract owner and readable by friends.
+2. Read/writable by the contract owner only.

 `AccessControlledStorage.sol` and `AccessControlBits.sol` are found in the [bubble-sdk](https://github.com/Bubble-Protocol/bubble-sdk/tree/main/contracts).